Hi, I’m Simon.

 Some examples of deductible expenses are as follows, although this isn’t anywhere near being a complete list:

-Mortgage interest and other finance costs (from 6th April 2017, part is being restricted to the basic rate of income tax)
+Mortgage interest and other finance costs (for most residential properties restricted to the basic rate of income tax)

 Repairs and maintenance